Assistant Professor of French and Francophone Studies

-Julie Tolliver is Instructional Assistant Professor of French.
+Julie Tolliver is Assistant Professor of French with a specialization in Francophone Studies.
 Her current research focuses on literary expressions of solidarity in the francophone world in the second half of the twentieth century.
 Before teaching at the University of Houston, she taught at Hamilton College in both the French and the Comparative Literature Departments.
-She received her MA and Ph.D. from the University of Pennsylvania.
+She received her MA and Ph.D. in Comparative Literature from the University of Pennsylvania.

-- “Reading Albania Reading Chauvet: The Publication History of Amour, Colère et Folie.”
-Forthcoming in Women in French Studies.
+“Reading Albania Reading Chauvet: The Publication History of Amour, Colère et Folie.”
+Women in French Studies.
+Special Issue 2012.

 “Francophone Manifestos: On Solidarity in the French-Speaking World.”
 Littérature-monde en français: The literary politics of twenty-first-century France.
 Kamal Salhi (ed.).
 Special double-issue volume of International Journal of Francophone Studies.
 Vol. 12.2/3, 2009.